nurettin/pwned/README.md

 ## pwned::curl::Formicator

 Scrape the web with Formicator in your favorite language.
-With cookies!
+Formication and delicious cookies!

 ## pwned::jsoncpp